Juliet Nightingale: County lines drug-trafficking and imprisonment

-Victor orders Juliet to find new recruits for to sell drugs, and she blackmails Ella into joining the organisation.
+Drug lord Victor Brothers (Benjamin O'Mahony) orders Juliet to find new recruits for to sell drugs, and she blackmails Ella Richardson (Erin Palmer) into joining the organisation.
 As she becomes more desperate to leave the drug business, she plans to record Victor confessing to his crimes.
-However, the plan takes a "very dark turn" when Victor attacks Juliet, after he discovers she is recording.
+However, the plan takes a "very dark turn" when Victor attacks Juliet after he discovers she is recording.
 He then informs Juliet that he will kill somebody that she loves.
-She then decides to hand herself over to the police, and is jailed.
-Blackshaw stated that once Juliet is in prison, "reality kicked in that she might not get out".
-She explained that when Juliet handed herself in, "she knew what was going to happen", but believed that they would be more lenient with her since she is young.
+She decides to hand herself over to the police and is jailed.
+Blackshaw stated that once Juliet is in prison, "reality kicked in that she might not get out" this time.
+She explained that when Juliet handed herself in, she knew what was going to happen, but believed that they would be more lenient with her since she is young.
 She is freed over three months later, after evidence is gathered that she was groomed.
-Blackshaw labelled her character a victim, and voiced her wishes for Juliet to have happiness.
-She explained that Juliet has "been through so much bad stuff", and deserves to have happiness.
-However, she noted that since it is a soap, it will be "a rocky road!".
+Blackshaw labelled her character a victim and voiced her wishes for Juliet to have happiness.
+She explained that Juliet has "been through so much bad stuff" and deserves to have happiness.
+However, she noted that since it is a soap, it will be "a rocky road".
 She expressed her excitement at Juliet getting to "grow some more and have some adventures".